Long-Term Noise Characterization of Narrowband Power Line Communications: Related Work

 \section{Related Work}

 As mentioned in the introduction, to propose more effective and efficient communication schemes in \ac{NB-PLC} systems there is a need to study the power lines environment, together with the properties and the characteristics of the communication channels.
-This would allow better exploiting the communication channel thus increasing the performance of \ac{NB-PLC} systems.
+This would allow better exploiting the communication channel, thus increasing the performance of \ac{NB-PLC} systems.
 Among the distinctive features of power lines, one that is worth mentioning is time-varying non-white noise, which is defined as the sum of noise waveforms produced by appliances that are connected to the power line network~\cite{katayama2006mathematical}.
 Refer to~\cite{di2011noise} for a brief survey of existing noise models for the in-home \ac{PLC} scenario and to~\cite{shongwey2014impulse} for a brief survey of impulse noise.

+A measurement campaign characterizing the non-intentional emissions in the low-voltage section of the electrical grid (within the frequency range of NB-PLC) has been proposed by~\cite{fernandez}.
+Their analysis highlights tonal emissions by inverters, colored noise from engines and electronic devices, and NB-PLC transmissions replicas.
+Although the results are related to the same frequency band considered in this paper, the authors did not provide any statistical description of the noise process.

+Authors in~\cite{ritzmann} provide a framework for comparing measurement methods in the NB-PLC frequency range by discussing test signals and metrics to be considered.

+Another measurement framework for evaluating the emissions of devices in the frequency range 2-150KHz (supraharmonics) is proposed by~\cite{khokhlov}.
+The authors highlighted how no normative method exists for the measurement of supraharmonics disturbance levels in the grid, and they provide a detailed comparison from existing standards IEC 61000-4-7, IEC 61000-4-30, CISPR 16-1-1 and a critical assessment of their suitability for disturbance measurements in grid applications.

-One of the first mathematical model of noise in \ac{NB-PLC} was introduced in~\cite{katayama2006mathematical}.
+One of the first mathematical models of noise in \ac{NB-PLC} was introduced in~\cite{katayama2006mathematical}.
 The authors represented noise as a colored cyclostationary Gaussian process whose variance is a periodic time function and whose \ac{PSD} is fitted to the measured noise.
-The proposed model provides an effective benchmark for designing and evaluating communication systems under a power line noise environment and is considerably different from conventional noise models.
-However, the proposed model suffers from several limitations because it ignores the time-varying spectral behavior of the noise, it is inappropriate for \ac{OFDM} systems and only applies to \ac{NB} single-carrier systems.
+The proposed model provides a benchmark for designing and evaluating communication systems under a power line noise environment.
+However, since the model ignores the time-varying spectral behavior of noise, it is inappropriate for \ac{OFDM} systems and only applies to \ac{NB} single-carrier systems.